The Amazing Spider-Man: Web of Fire: Development and release

 The Amazing Spider-Man: Web of Fire was the final game released by Sega for the 32X in North America.

 The Amazing Spider-Man: Web of Fire was created by most of the same team that worked on previous projects at BlueSky Software such as Vectorman and its sequel.
 Its development was helmed by co-producers Jerry Huber and Jerry Markota, with Brian Belfield and Keith Freiheit acting as lead programmers.
 California-based developer Zono assisted with game design, while several artists were responsible for the pixel art.
 The character graphics were rendered on Silicon Graphics workstations, using motion captured animation based on storyboards from Marvel.
 The soundtrack was co-created by composers Brian L. Schmidt and Sam Powell.

-Spider-Man: Web of Fire was released exclusively in North America by Sega in March 1996, after they had announced that they were dropping support for the system.
+Spider-Man: Web of Fire was released exclusively in North America by Sega in early 1996, after they had announced that they were dropping support for the system.
 It was the last game released for the 32X in the region, with an estimated production run of 1,500 copies.
 It has since become one of the more expensive titles on the platform due to its limited/late run, with authentic cartridges fetching over US$200-400 on the secondary video game collecting market.
 Complete in original package listings, ranging between US$1,099-1,700 by 2025.
 Prior to release, it was showcased at events like E3 1995.